test text

 INSTRUCTOR: JACQUELINE VIOLA MOULTON

 This two-day workshop will delve into the art and practice of developing characters for both your fiction and nonfiction writing.
-We will explore ourselves and our worlds through this genre of character-development.
+We will explore our selves and our worlds through this genre of character-development.
 Come and write with us in a supportive and creative environment!

 MATERIALS